GalSim-developers/GalSim/docs/install_pip.rst

 Either of these installation methods should handle most of the required dependencies for you if you do not have them already installed on your machine.
 In particular, all of the python dependencies should be automatically installed for you.
-See section 2 below if you have trouble with any of these.
+See `Installing Python Dependencies` if you have trouble with any of these.

 FFTW is not directly pip installable, so if the above installation fails, you may need to install it separately.
-See section 3 below for more details about how to do this.
+See `Installing FFTW` for more details about how to do this.

-Finally, a version of Eigen can be installed by pip, but you might prefer to install this manually.
-See section 4 below for more details.
+Eigen is also not pip installable, but it is a header-only library, so it doesn't require any installation.
+Therefore, if you don't have it it locally in a place where setup.py can find it, a version of Eigen will be downloaded directly.
+See `Installing Eigen` for more details.

+Finally, while GalSim is officially a Python package, there are some users who use the compiled C++ library directly, rather than via the Python interface.
+See `Installing the C++ Shared Library` for information about this possibility.

 Installing Python Dependencies
 ------------------------------